tsamardzic/nlp_intro/README.md

 ### Before Large Language Models (LLMs)

 - statistical models were pre-trained and shared, but strictly task-specific
-- joint or multi-task learning learning: find the parameters that minimise two losses
+- joint or multi-task learning: find the parameters that minimise two losses, e.g. PoS and lemma
 - parameter sharing in neural networks: part of the network shared between two tasks (their loss combined used for wight updating)